Off-Campus Resources

 Contact Maria Villa for the Zoom link (email mvilla@projectsister.org or call 909-623-1619 ext 115)

 Tri-City’s Community Navigator Program consists of highly trained individuals who specialize in linkage and referral to local resources.
 The purpose is to help people gain access to the services and support they need, both formal and informal.
-This resource is available to students who live, work, or go to school in La Verne, Claremont or Pomona.
-For services, contact Isela Moreno, MHSA Program Supervisor at (888) 436-3246 or imoreno@tricitymhs.org
+This resource is available to students who live, work, or go to school in La Verne, Claremont, or Pomona.
+For services, contact Angelica Victoria at (888) 436-3246 or avictoria@tricitymhs.org.

 Youtherapy Psychological Services Inc.